niyazrazak/niyazrazak/README.md

 - 👋 Hi, I’m @niyazrazak
 - 👀 I’m interested in codding
-- 🌱 I’m currently learning Python Full Stack
+- 🌱 I’m currently working ERPNext Developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me niyasibnurazak@gmail.com

 <!---
 niyazrazak/niyazrazak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.